Surbhi-Kohli/PythonTut/MultiProcessing_and_MultiThreading/Definitions.md

 #### Summary
 Multiprocessing is better for CPU-bound tasks and achieves true parallelism by utilizing multiple cores.
 Multithreading is better for I/O-bound tasks and allows concurrency within the same process, though it does not provide true parallelism due to the GIL in Python.

+### JavaScript: Event Loop and Asynchronous Programming
+In JavaScript, the concurrency model is different from both Python and Java.
+JavaScript runs in a single-threaded event loop, which is primarily designed for handling I/O-bound tasks efficiently (e.g., web requests, file I/O, timers).

+##### Multithreading in JavaScript:
+JavaScript does not use traditional multithreading for concurrency.
+Instead, it relies on asynchronous programming (e.g., async/await, Promises) and the event loop to handle non-blocking tasks.
+JavaScript does not achieve parallelism in the same way as Python or Java.
+##### Multiprocessing in JavaScript:
+JavaScript can use Web Workers (in the browser) or Worker Threads (in Node.js) to achieve parallelism and utilize multiple cores.
+These worker threads can perform computations in parallel and communicate with the main thread via message passing.
+In JavaScript, traditional multithreading (where threads share the same memory space) is not the standard approach; instead, concurrency is achieved through asynchronous tasks and worker threads.